 The Ensign was founded by Thomas and Henry Gale.
 William Thompson was publisher and owner of the Plaindealer.
 They were bitter rivals in the early 1870s, partly because of political differences and mostly because they were all hot-tempered.
 After a nasty exchange in print in June 1871, the Gales attacked Thompson in downtown Roseburg, and a shoot-out ensued.
 All were wounded, but none killed.
 Frank Jenkins bought the merged newspapers in 1930.
 Jenkins held The News-Review and Klamath Falls newspapers until 1960, when he sold to Scripps League.

 In 1975, Phil Swift acquired The News-Review when the Scripps League broke up.
 In 1980, The News-Review added a Sunday edition, bringing the paper to the 6 day-a-week publication.
 In June of 2014, the paper added a Saturday paper and discontinued its Monday edition, the printing schedule that exits today.
+Six years later, toward the end of 2020, the newspaper discontinued the Saturday print edition.

 Forty years later, in September of 2015, the paper again fell into local hands when it was purchased by Roseburg businessman Patrick Markham.
 In the first few months of ownership, the print edition underwent a design change and the online website was completely redone.